 President and Chief Executive Officer

-Mark A, Wallace was appointed President and Chief Executive Officer of Texas Children’s Hospital in 1989 at the age of 36.
+Mark A. Wallace was appointed President and Chief Executive Officer of Texas Children’s Hospital in 1989 at the age of 36.
 Under his leadership, Texas Children’s has grown into one of the nation’s largest and most comprehensive pediatric and women’s heath care organizations, garnering more than 3.3 million patient encounters annually and achieving international recognition as a referral center.
-In 2014, Texas Children’s Hospital was ranked 4th among all children’s hospitals nationwide by U.S. News & World Report.
+Texas Children’s Hospital was ranked 4th among all children’s hospitals nationwide by U.S. News & World Report.

 During Mr. Wallace’s 25-year tenure, he has led Texas Children's successful completion of numerous capital and expansion projects, representing a significant investment in the future of pediatric health care -- a $149 million facilities modernization and development program to add over 1 million square feet of space to the hospital’s campus, including a capital campaign that raised $69.2 million (1991); a $345 million major building expansion program to add an additional 1.2 million square feet and increase the hospital’s licensed bed capacity from 456 to 639 beds, including another capital campaign raising $80 million (2001); and Vision 2010, a $1.5 billion investment in the future of pediatric health care encompassing four ambitious strategic initiatives—expansion of the Feigin Center for pediatric research, The Jan and Dan Duncan Neurological Research Institute, Texas Children's Pavilion for Women, and Texas Children's Hospital West Campus—to add another 2 million square feet of space, including a very successful capital campaign, Heal Sick Children, which totaled $507.6 million, exceeding its $500 million goal (2012).